 Other things to know:

-- Because the dosages of prescription and OTC medicines depend on a patient's weight, make sure the doctor and pharmacist have updated information about your child's weight and age.
+- The dosages of prescription and OTC medicines depend on a patient's weight.
+So make sure the doctor and pharmacist have updated information about your child's weight and age.
 Too little medicine can be ineffective and too much could be harmful.
 Also, different medicines have different concentrations of ingredients.
 So always check the bottle and ask the pharmacist if you have questions.

 - Make sure the doctor and pharmacist know if your child has any allergies or takes other medicines regularly.

 - Sometimes, medicines are given on an as-needed basis such as for pain or discomfort.
-OTC drugs that relieve symptoms like aches, pains, or fever (like acetaminophen and ibuprofen) should be used as your doctor recommends.
+Use OTC drugs that ease symptoms like aches, pains, or fever (like acetaminophen and ibuprofen) as your doctor recommends.